VicenteS312/VicenteS312/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 How many apps do you use?
 Everyday they are becoming more relevant and essential to our lives.
 Whether it's to order food, access a workout routine or share memories, there is an app involved.
-To make sure they work how they're intended to is my endeavor!
+To ensure they work as intended is my endeavor!